Background to Open Banking

-In 2016, The Competition and Markets Authority (CMA) retail banking market investigation concluded that older and larger banks do not have to compete hard enough for customers’ business, and smaller and newer banks find it difficult to grow and access the market.
-This means that many people are paying more than they should for their banking activities and are not benefiting from new services.
+In 2016, The Competition and Markets Authority (CMA) published a report on the UK’s retail banking market which found that older, larger banks do not have to compete hard enough for customers’ business, and smaller and newer banks find it difficult to grow and access the market.

 To tackle this, they proposed a number of remedies including Open Banking, which enables customers and small and medium-sized businesses to share their current account information securely with other third party providers from January 2018.

 The Open Banking Implementation Entity (OBIE) is the company set up by the CMA in 2016 to deliver Open Banking.
 Our trading name is Open Banking Limited.

 We are governed by the CMA and funded by the UK’s nine largest banks and building societies: Allied Irish Bank, Bank of Ireland, Barclays, Danske, HSBC, Lloyds Banking Group, Nationwide, RBS Group and Santander.

 What does the Open Banking Implementation Entity do?

 We work with the UK’s largest banks and building societies as well as challenger banks, financial technology companies, third party providers and consumer groups.

 - Design the specifications for the Application Programme Interfaces (APIs) that banks and building societies use to securely provide Open Banking